-“We discovered chemicals were the last elephant in the room when it came to sustainability," says Taylor.
-Green enthusiasts like to talk about composting and riding bikes, he adds.
-"But no one is talking about the tons of toxic chemicals being used.
+“We discovered chemicals were the last elephant in the room when it came to sustainability,” says Taylor.
+Environmentalists like to talk about composting and riding bikes, he adds.
+“But no one is talking about the tons of toxic chemicals being used.
 And the more we started learning, the more excited we got, because there’s a huge void.”

 Green Endeavor doesn’t make green cleaners.
 Instead, Taylor and his team source eco-friendly products from around the country, then consult with clients to find the best application.

 It’s no easy task.
 Over the past decade, consumer demand has fueled tremendous growth in the green household products market.
 Not so in the industrial arena.
 Most manufacturers still rely on toxic chemicals to clean equipment, Taylor says, and employees charged with purchasing supplies are often suspicious of solutions bearing environmental claims.

 Another problem is actually locating the industrial-strength, natural cleaners.
 Such products are typically created by small batch chemists for a single purpose — soot removal, for example.
 But they are rarely used for other applications.

 “These guys will invent a really cool formula that will have zero, if any, impact on the environment,” says Taylor.
 “But chemists aren’t marketers.
 They’re happy working out of some obscure office in some obscure town making a couple hundred grand selling to some niche business.”